Hypersonix

 Hypersonix Launch Systems is an Australian space startup developing scramjet and scramjet-based access-to-space technology.
-In particular, the company is focused on reusable, "green-fuelled" launch technology.
-It's an aerospace engineering, design and build company specialising In hypersonic vehicle and scramjet engines to provide sustainable affordable access to space.
+In particular, the company is focused on reusable "green-fuelled" launch technology.
+The company specialises in hypersonic vehicle and scramjet engines to provide sustainable and affordable access to space.

 Details

 Hypersonix was founded in 2019.
 The company aims to commercialize scramjet technology similar to that developed at the University of Queensland's Centre for Hypersonics, during programs such as HIFiRE and Scramspace.

 Test vehicle

 To test and demonstrate its technologies, the company is building Delta-Velos, the minimum viable product, that will employ composite materials, is targeted to cover a range of 2500 km speed of Mach 12 and be reusable.
 It will be a small vehicle 5.5 m in length with a 2 m wingspan.

 Engine

 Spartan is Hypersonix's experimental scramjet engine.
 Using hydrogen as fuel and atmospheric air as oxidiser, the engine is described as having an operational range from Mach 5 to Mach 12, containing no moving parts and intended to power its satellite launch systems.